codex-academy/oh-oh/pages/light-css.md

 ---
 layout: default
 title: Index
-unitstandard:
+unitstandard: 115363
 ---

 # A CSS Light

 Information hiding is one of benefits of Object Orientation programming.
 The users of Objects don't have to know how an Object is working internally to use it.
-As long as the Object does what is required, it can be used to solve tasks at hand.
+As long as the Object does what is required, it can be used.

-For example say a client comes to you and asks for an Object that cans simulate a light on a web page.
+Let's say a client comes to you and asks for an Object that can simulate a light on a web page.

 Something like this: